 - Recent Comments: AllTrails

 At the cliff wall, the hike turns into a bit of a scramble.
-We recommend hiking shoes with seriously good tread.
-The wall will be covered in sand and it can get very slippery.
+We recommend hiking shoes with extremely good tread.
+The slick rock face will be covered in sand and it can get very slippery, especially after rain.

 Once you make it up the cliff wall, you will walk along a flat ridge directly to the sand caves themselves.
 As you level out at the top, make sure you stay as close to the canyon wall as possible.